 CLOSED: Two Peads Pod Hostel

-Located in Chinatown only footsteps from Toronto favourite Mother’s Dumplings, is the sleek Two Peas Pod Hostel.
+Located in Chinatown only footsteps from Toronto’s favourite Mother’s Dumplings, is the sleek Two Peas Pod Hostel.

-From the hostel you can easily explore many of the city’s most vibrant neighbourhoods either by walking or catching the streetcar.
+From the hostel, you can easily explore many of the city’s most vibrant neighborhoods either by walking or catching the streetcar.

 Private rooms sleep up to two people, while dormitory rooms (mixed and female-only) sleep up to four people.

-All rooms feature pod-style beds with privacy curtains, individual smart flat screen TVs, USB plug, readings lights, and charging stations.
+All rooms feature pod-style beds with privacy curtains, individual smart flat-screen TVs, USB plugs, reading lights, and charging stations.

 Bathrooms are shared and located on the bottom floor.